What are the dates/times for the next Louisiana Marathon event(s)?

-Per USA Track & Field rules, your official time is from the gun (cannon) until you cross the finish timing mats.
-Chip time or net time is provided as a service to you, and is accepted by many races as a qualifying time, including the Boston Marathon.
+Per USA Track & Field rules, your official time is from the starting mats until you cross the finish timing mats.
+Chip time or net time is provided as a service to you, and is accepted by many races, including the Boston Marathon, as a qualifying time.
+Only the top two male/female finishers of each race will be judged on gun time to determine the winner.

 Where do I send my chip if I still have it after the race?

-Is there a place to drop sweat bags at the start line?
+Is there a place to drop bags at the start line?

-Yes, Gear Check for 2015 is next to the Finish Festival and Louisiana Welcome Center.
-Please see the detailed start area map in your Participant Guide for exact locations.
-The drop off and pickup are in the same location as the start line, finish line and finish festival are all within the State Capital grounds.
+Yes, Gear Check will be located at the corner of Spanish Town Road and N. 4th Street.
+Please see the detailed start area map in your Race Guide for exact locations.
+The drop off and pickup are in the same general location as the start line, finish line and Finish Festival, all conveniently located within the State Capital grounds.

 What happens to my bag if I forget to claim it after the race?

-Gear Check closes at 2:30 p.m. on race day and all bags must be picked up before that time.
-Louisiana Marathon is not responsible for sweat bags not picked up by 2:30 p.m., however, remaining bags can be picked up at the marathon office for up to one week after the race.
+Gear Check closes at 2:30 pm on race day and all bags must be picked up before that time.
+Louisiana Marathon is not responsible for gear bags not picked up by 2:30 pm, however, remaining bags will brought to the marathon office.
+Please contact firstname.lastname@example.org to claim your bag.
 After one week, anything remaining is discarded or donated to charity.

 Is The Louisiana Marathon a Boston qualifier?

 Yes, we are an official Boston Qualifier.
-(USAT&F #LA11019JF) Qualifying times for the 2015 Boston Marathon vary by age group and a complete breakdown of qualifying times can be found here.
+(USAT&F #LA16001TY) Qualifying times for the 2019 Boston Marathon vary by age group and a complete breakdown of qualifying times can be found here.
 The Louisiana Marathon will send a complete list of finishers to the BAA once results become official.

 How do I submit my time to the Boston Marathon?